hrguarinv/FESRAS_NLP/README.md

 * **Map security objective.** The software framework must allow the user to map security objectives from the assets and operations extracted.
 * **Map security controls.** The software framework must allow the user to map security controls from the security objectives extracted.

+## Installation Instructions

+All our scripts are contained in directory that contains the files needed to run the software framework.
+Please follow the steps mentioned below:

+* Users need to install an integrated development environment (IDE), preferably, download Eclipse (go to https://www.eclipse.org/downloads/).

+* Download the public git repository (https://github.com/hrguarinv/FESRAS/tree/master/Framework_pss) in your local machine and then, import the repository downloaded as a "Existing Maven Project".

+* Run the project opened in the IDE.
+The framework will show a JFrame (Java Frame).

+* Please choose any of the TXT files (UserStory_1.txt, UserStory_2.txt, UserStory_3.txt) that are part of the root of the public repository downloaded.

+* Wait a few minutes for the output of the software framework (OWASP high-level requirements that address the security specification mentioned in the user story).